 Having outlined the firms' static decision and learning process, I turn to the dynamic problem of when to drill.
-This is modeled as an optimal stopping problem: in each period, the firm can drill its well (entering the static problem described above, realizing shocks and profits), or wait until the next period when it will face the same decision, potentially in a more profitable state.
+This is modeled as an optimal stopping problem: in each

+Notes: graphical example prior and posteriors; all curves depict the anticipated probability of realizing $\phi > x$ from Equation 4.
+Posteriors are calculated using Equations 8 - 9.
+The solid black curve is the prior.
+Red and blue curves correspond to posteriors from low and high input observations, respectively; solid curves indicate an observed success $A{n+1} = 1$, and dashed curves indicate observed failure period, the firm can drill its well (entering the static problem described above, realizing shocks and profits), or wait until the next period when it will face the same decision, potentially in a more profitable state.
 Recall that the dynamic state governing expected profits is $S_t \equiv (p_t, \Gamma_t)$.
 State S in period t is made up of the current price of oil p and the current information state Γ , so the firm may have option value from changing oil prices and changing information.
 Once a well is drilled, it realizes shocks determining costs, revenues, and profits, and exits the game.
-I assume that potential wells are infinitely-lived, that drilled wells are replaced in the potential entrant pool each period (constant potential number of wells drilled each period), and that each potential well observes an iid normal profit shock ξ before deciding whether to drill.^{22,23}
+I assume that potential wells are infinitely-lived, that drilled wells are replaced in the potential entrant pool each period (i.e. a constant number of potential wells each period), and that each potential well observes an iid normal profit shock ξ before deciding whether to drill.^{17,18}